lamoni/webjsnap-packer/README.md

 #WebJSnap Packer
 This project houses a Packer template for building WebJSnap images.
+The actual codebase for WebJSnap can be found at https://github.com/lamoni/webjsnap

 #Currently Supported Builders
 - VMWare